 The user, not the exchange, is responsible for keeping funds secure.
 Examples of popular decentralized exchanges include Uniswap, PancakeSwap, 0x Protocol, KyberSwap, and Komodo Wallet.

-Let's have a look at relevant discussions in the Quora community to understand what are the key differences between centralized and decentralized exchanges.
+Let's have a look at relevant discussions in the Quora community to understand what are the key difference between centralized and decentralized exchanges.

 Summary - Decentralized vs Centralized Exchanges